Call for Abstracts: “Practices and concepts of 'care' in sustainability transformations. Critical perspectives in technology assessment“

 The full names and affiliations of current members of the editorial team are listed at http://tatup.de/index.php/tatup/EditorialTeam.

 TATuP is committed to editorial independence, and strives in all cases to prevent this principle from being compromised through conflicts of interest, fear, or any other corporate or political influence.
 Any person involved in TATuP’s editorial processes is required to respect this commitment to editorial independence.
-Further information about complaints and appeals during and after the editorial process can be found below in this Publication Ethics and Malpractice Statement (also published at https://www.tatup.de/index.php/tatup/PublicationEthics) and on the webpage “Editorial processes” at https://www.tatup.de/index.php/tatup/EditorialProcess.
+Further information about complaints and appeals during and after the editorial process can be found below in this Publication Ethics and Malpractice Statement and on the webpage “Editorial processes”.

 The following responsibilities apply to the managing editor, the academic editors, the “TA-Focus” editors, the assistant editors, the "Special Topic" editors and the editorial board, all subsumed in this section under the term “editor”.

-The editors of TATuP must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publishing house, as appropriate.
+Editors are committed to maintaining the confidentiality of all submitted manuscripts.
+They will not disclose any information regarding a manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial board or team members, and the publishing house, as necessary.

-The managing editor and the "Special Topic" editors are responsible for deciding which of the submitted articles will be published.
-They should be guided in their decisions by the journal’s high standards of quality assurance, thematic profile and formal editorial standards.
-They are constrained by legal requirements regarding libel, copyright infringement and plagiarism.
-They may confer with members of the journal’s editorial board, its scientific advisory board, other editors or reviewers when making these decisions.
+Policies regarding publication decisions are as follows: The managing editor and "Special Topic" editors are responsible for deciding which submitted articles will be published.
+They are bound in their decisions to the journal's high standards of quality assurance, thematic profile, and formal editorial standards, as well as legal requirements regarding libel, copyright infringement, and plagiarism.
+Their decisions must be based on the evaluation of the peer reviewers.
+The managing editor and "Special Topic" editors may consult with members of TATuP’s editorial board, scientific advisory board, other editors, or reviewers when making these decisions.

 TATuP’s peer review process is non-blind and not public: the persons involved in the peer review process (authors, reviewers, editorial team, "Special Topic" editors, as well as, in the case of conflicting reviews, members of the editorial board or scientific advisory board) know each other by name and interact with equal rights in a fair and constructive way.